 Note: The CSAT-related messages will always be sent from a separate Talkdesk owned unique phone number matching the country code of the caller’s mobile phone number.
 Rates are subject to change.

 To add a number to the Enabled Phone Numbers list, simply select the number(s) and then click the arrow left to move it to the list of Enabled numbers, or simply drag & drop the selection:

 - Customize the Default CSAT Survey Messages callers will receive:

 Note: It is necessary to respect the score range from 1 to 5.
 Also, including instructions to opt-out is a legal requirement for automated SMS in many countries.
 We advise you to consult your legal department regarding this matter.

 This survey texts will be applied to all phone numbers, unless a customized text survey message is defined at a phone level.
-To customize a different CSAT message per number, follow the instructions here.
+You can also customize a different CSAT message per phone number.

 - Define a Frequency Cap to limit how often a given contact (identified by its phone number) can receive a CSAT SMS survey: